All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Semaglutide for high cholesterol has shown meaningful effects in clinical trials, particularly on triglycerides (reduced 12 to 25 percent), VLDL cholesterol, and small dense LDL particles, though its impact on standard LDL cholesterol is more modest than traditional statins.

-Understanding High Cholesterol
+How High Cholesterol

 High cholesterol, or dyslipidemia, is a broad term that covers several lipid abnormalities.
 The standard lipid panel measures total cholesterol, LDL ("bad") cholesterol, HDL ("good") cholesterol, and triglycerides.
 But modern cardiology has moved beyond simply looking at total cholesterol, instead focusing on the specific pattern of lipid abnormalities that drive cardiovascular risk. understanding your cholesterol numbers

 In patients with obesity and insulin resistance, the most common lipid pattern is called atherogenic dyslipidemia.
-It features elevated triglycerides, low HDL cholesterol, and a predominance of small, dense LDL particles that are especially effective at penetrating arterial walls and triggering plaque formation.
+It features improved triglycerides, low HDL cholesterol, and a predominance of small, dense LDL particles that are especially effective at penetrating arterial walls and triggering plaque formation.
 This pattern may exist even when total LDL cholesterol appears normal on a standard blood test.

 What the Research Shows